knight7080/Ex-03-SOAP-based-Web-Services/README.md

 Once it is done, you should see “BUILD SUCCESSFUL”.

 #### Step 8:
-Right-click on “Web Pages” under your Project and select “JSP”.
+Right-click on “Web Pages” under your Project and select “JSP”.<br>

 ![c8](https://github.com/DrMalathiSaravanan/Ex-03-SOAP-based-Web-Services/assets/139700114/4053beb0-00c4-4f5a-8a7b-7f961b885084)